2 employees killed in Dallas hospital shooting

 Methodist Health System police, along with Dallas police and Dallas Fire-Rescue, responded to an "active shooter call" at the hospital.

-Two hospital employees were shot and killed by the suspect, Methodist Health said.
+Two employees were shot and killed by the suspect, Methodist Health said.
 The victims were not immediately identified.
+Dallas Mayor Eric Johnson tweeted that both employees were nurses, but neither the hospital nor law enforcement had publicly confirmed those details as of Sunday.

 A responding Methodist Health System police officer arrived on scene, "confronted the suspect" and then shot and wounded him, Methodist Health said.
 He was then transported to another hospital for treatment.